GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

             var isEnabled = false;
             ApplicationManager.Publish(new OtherExampleMessage(isEnabled));
         }

+	// Make sure to wrap any listeners in AddListeners()/RemoveListeners()
+	// This keeps our scripts nice and organized. private void AddListeners()
+        {
+            ApplicationManager.AddListener<ExampleMessage>(OnExampleMessageReceived);
         }

+        private void RemoveListeners()
+        {
+            // If you add listeners for messages broadcast over the message bus
+            // remember to remove the same listeners in OnDisable().
+            //
+            // Also, if find yourself adding and removing many listeners, wrap these in
+            // methods called AddListeners() and RemoveListeners() to keep the script organized.
+            ApplicationManager.RemoveListener<ExampleMessage>(OnExampleMessageReceived);
+        }
+    }
 ```

+In short, `Services` are essential components that facilitate the sharding of code and data across `MonBehaviour` `Controllers` and other dynamic scripts, promoting decoupled interactions between individual features.
+These are bootstrapped into the application at runtime by the `RootNameApplicationManagerPrefab`, and their creation involves defining specific `interfaces` and companion `MonoBehaviour` classes, ensuring modulatiry and minimizing direct dependencies in the application's architecture.

 ## EntityServices

 In the hybrid core architecture, `EntityServices` are intended to provide a clean interface for interacting with entities, components, and systems within an ECS oriented architecture.
-This keeps much of the architectural headache when dealing with ECS architecture tucked away into a nice, neat corner and allows our application to be `MonoBehaviour` oreinted first and foremost, whil still allowing us to take advantage of the benefits of ECS.
+This keeps much of the architectural headache when dealing with ECS architecture tucked away into a nice, neat corner and allows our application to be `MonoBehaviour` oreinted first and foremost, while still allowing us to take advantage of the benefits of ECS.
 In general, however, `EntityServices` allow for the same benefits that normal `Services` do in that they enable code and data sharing across the application without the need for tight coupling.
 For now, the general format for creating an `EntityService` is exactly the same as we would for a regular `Service`.

 In the future, we will likely create a `internal sealed class` that inherits from `MonoBehaviour`, and allows us to enforce implementation of specific methods that are unique to interacting with ECS portions of the architecture.
 As such, this section is TBD until an oppurtunity to design an `EntityService` arises.
 Once that happens, this section will be updated with more specific guidance and coding standards for `EntityServices`.